 Travel Tips: This place can be also visited from Thanjavur & Kumbakonam

-The temple was located at the center of the Gangai Konda Cholapuram and occupies around 6 acres of land.
-The temple has 2 enclosures surrounding the vimana, most of the wall was destructed and the granite rocks were used to construct a dam during the British rule.
-Archeological Survey of India has renovated and restored the vimana.
-The 182 feet tall tower over the sanctum is the second biggest after Thanjavur temple.
+Among the top Chidambaram tourist places, the temple was located at the center of the Gangai Konda Cholapuram and occupies around 6 acres of land.
+The temple has 2 enclosures surrounding the vimana, most of the wall was destructed and the granite rocks were used to construct a dam during British rule.
+The Archeological Survey of India has renovated and restored the vimana.
+The 182 feet tall tower over the sanctum is the second biggest after the Tanjavur temple.

 The presiding deity of the temple is Lord Shiva.
 To provide a private worship area for the royal family, the sanctum is encircled with two walls.
 The stately entrance of the sanctum is adorned by the beautiful image of Goddess Saraswati.
-Also the presence of the Suryapita icon, signifying sun worship and the presence of the Navagrahas said to be influenced by the Chalukyas.
+Also, the presence of the Suryapita icon, signifying sun worship, and the presence of the Navagrahas are said to be influenced by the Chalukyas.

 The Linga in Gangai Konda Cholapuram temple is 13.5 feet tall.
-The Nandi, vehicle of Lord Shiva is also bigger than of Thanjavur.
-The Nandi in this temple is made of lime stone and placed on the ground, 200 meters away from the sanctum in this temple.
-Sun light falls on Nandi each day and reflects on the Lord in the sanctum.
+The Nandi, vehicle of Lord Shiva is also bigger than Thanjavur.
+The Nandi in this temple is made of limestone and placed on the ground, 200 meters away from the sanctum in this temple.
+Sunlight falls on Nandi each day and reflects on the Lord in the sanctum.

-Maha Shivrathri in February-March, full moon day in October-November, Panguni Utsav in March-April and Margazhi Tiruvadhirai in December-January are the festivals celebrated in the temple.
+Maha Shivratri in February-March, full moon day in October-November, Panguni Utsav in March-April, and Margazhi Tiruvadhirai in December-January are the festivals celebrated in the temple.